0xflux/Wyrm/Milestones.md

    1) [x] Wyrm as RDLL
    2) [ ] Wyrm needs the DLL exports, main and svc removing - these need to be applied to the 'deliverable'
    3) [ ] C2 does not need to build the exe and svc for Wyrm - that is the job now of the 'deliverable'
+   4) [ ] Also serve the unstaged payloads if ppl want to write their own loaders.
-   4) [ ] After building Wyrm it needs to build the actual deliverables:
+   5) [ ] After building Wyrm it needs to build the actual deliverables:
       1) [ ] DLL
       2) [ ] Svc
       3) [ ] Exe
+   6) [ ] The loader should inherit option for ETW bypass
 5) [x] Internal proxy resolution for HTTP requests
 6) [x] `pull_stream` - Pulls a file as a stream (where the file to exfil is larger than the available RAM) (implemented in `pull`)
 7)  [x] Native `whoami` command should output more than just the username, should include SID and privs natively.